HomeFord

 Ranger Raptor

-Powered by a 405-hp twin-turbocharged 3.0-liter V6, the Ranger Raptor is essentially a junior Ford F-150 Raptor.
-This off-road speed machine uses 2.5-inch Fox racing shocks, a Watts link rear suspension, and locking front and rear axles.
+Powered by a 405-horsepower twin-turbocharged 3.0-liter V6, the Ranger Raptor is essentially a junior Ford F-150 Raptor.
+This off-road speed machine uses 2.5-inch Fox Racing shocks, a Watt’s link rear suspension, and locking front and rear axles.
 This truck also adds a Baja drive mode for high-speed runs in the desert.

 Pro Trailer Backup Assist

 Backing up a truck and trailer is tricky, as you have to turn the steering wheel the opposite way.
-With this optional feature, you turn a rotary control to set the trailer’s direction, and the system automatically takes care of the Ranger’s steering wheel.
+With this optional feature, you turn a rotary control to set the direction of the trailer, and the system takes care of the Ranger’s steering wheel automatically.
 There are also camera setups to check out the trailer’s surroundings.

 Tailgate Features

 The Ranger’s tailgate is damped, so it opens softly.
-In addition, Ford designed it to act as a workbench, with built-in clamp pockets and an integrated ruler.
+In addition, it has been designed to act as a workbench, with built-in clamp pockets and an integrated ruler.
+Little things like this help make the Ranger a useful tool.

 Zone Lighting

-This optional feature comes in handy when camping away from a developed campground where moonlight isn’t quite enough.
-Owners control it through the infotainment touchscreen or the FordPass app.
+This optional feature comes in handy when you’re camping away from a developed campground and moonlight isn’t quite enough.
+It’s controlled through the infotainment touchscreen or the FordPass app.

 This latest version of Ford’s user-friendly infotainment system includes Apple CarPlay/Android Auto integration.
-It also includes Wi-Fi, navigation, wireless charging, satellite radio, over-the-air updates, two USB ports, a 360-degree camera system, and a B&O audio upgrade.
+It also includes Wi-Fi, navigation, wireless charging, satellite radio, over-the-air updates, two USB ports, an available 360-degree camera system, and a B&O audio upgrade.

 Engine and Transmission

 All three engines use a 10-speed automatic transmission.
-The XL, XLT, and Lariat models come with rear-wheel drive (RWD), and a 4-wheel-drive system is available.
-The Raptor has 4-wheel drive as standard.
+The XL, XLT, and Lariat models come with rear-wheel drive (RWD) and 4-wheel-drive (4WD) system is available.
+The Raptor has 4WD as standard.

 Towing and Payload Capacities

-The maximum towing capacity for the 2025 Ranger is 7,500 pounds.
-Payload is 1,805 pounds with rear-wheel drive or 1,711 pounds when 4-wheel drive is in the mix.
-These capacities put the Ranger near the top of the midsize truck segment, although the Chevrolet Colorado can tow 7,700 pounds.
+The maximum towing capacity for the 2026 Ranger is 7,500 pounds.
+Payload is 1,805 pounds with RWD, or 1,711 pounds when 4WD is in the mix.
+That’s best in class, and its towing capacity is only behind that of the Colorado/Canyon, which can tow 7,700 pounds.

 Engine 2.3L turbo 2.7L turbo 3.0L turbo (Raptor)